cbaggers/tables/plan-again.md

 ## Ideas

+- the simplest valid `job-system` should be #'funcall

+- assert that a given Tables layout is identical to a cffi struct layout allowing a direct byte copy.

 - a `query` can only be bound to one `query-set`.
 If you need common behavior, factor this out into it's own function.

 - originally has though of handling `frame`s in this too, but I want to see if I can avoid that and instead be more gpu like.
 We do work and provide `flag`s.
 The rest is left to the engine

 - 'Query pagesize' lib.
 Not neccesary though. just start with 2mb

-- the simplest valid `job-system` should be #'funcall

 # NDog System

 - `frame` piece of data to ultimately be shown on screen
  - 'A frame is defined by the stages the data goes through to become a displayed image' meaning that if it's in the rendering stage its currently a 'render frame' etc>
 - A `frame-param` is the data for each displayed frame
  - one instance for each new frame to eventually be displayed
  - sent through all `stage`s of the engine